Elliot-TS/Image2Sound/README.md

 # Image2Sound
 Converts Images to Sounds by mapping each pixel to a unique frequency using a Hilbert Curve, and then making each frequency have an amplitude equal to that pixel's brightness.

-For more details about how this works, it was inspired by this 3Blue1Brown video (https://youtu.be/3s7h2MHQtxc).
+For more details about how this works, it was inspired by this [3Blue1Brown video](https://youtu.be/3s7h2MHQtxc).
 It explains everything better than I possibly could.

 # Examples
 ## Circle Top Left vs Center vs Bottom Left